Non-Traditional Credit Tradelines To Qualify For Mortgage

 - Installment Loans

-All the above tradelines report to credit reporting agencies and is considered a credit tradeline if the consumer has had it for at least a year.
+All the above tradelines report to credit reporting agencies and are considered a credit tradeline if the consumer has had it for at least a year.
+In this article, we will cover and discuss Non-Traditional Credit Tradelines To Qualify For Mortgage.

 Why Are Credit Tradelines Important